The Pros and Cons of Puppy Training Classes

 The Cons of Puppy Training Classes

-While sending your pup to “school” might sound like a responsible thing to do, there are drawbacks to some puppy training classes.
+While sending your pup to a puppy school might sound like a responsible thing to do, there are drawbacks to some puppy training classes.

 Con #1 – One-Time Fix Gimmick